 An IT support service like CiS can help to put a robust support plan in place which will ensure:

 - Back-ups of your data are carried out regularly so should the worst happen, important data is not lost and enables you to continue trading.

 - Regular updates of malware, ransomware and anti-virus software.

 - A disaster recovery plan is in place.
-For more information on disaster recovery solutions click here.
+You can find out more about our disaster recovery solutions here.